-The Vice President for Academic Affairs, Vice President for Student Development, Dean of Students, Resident Directors, and professors are available for counsel regarding personal and/or academic concerns.
+The Vice President for Academic Affairs, Vice President of Student Development, Resident Directors, and professors are available for counsel regarding personal and/or academic concerns.
 There may be times when appointments will have to be scheduled to accommodate students or groups desiring counseling.
-The Dean of Students or other College personnel may make referrals should professional counseling be required or desired.
+The VP of Student Development or other College personnel may make referrals should professional counseling be required or desired.
 Counselors are available for students at no charge unless the student does not make an appearance for an appointment without previously notifying the counselor, in which case the charge would be \$25.
 Students may sign up for DCC's counseling service on the school's primary website.